6. Pantluci

 6.4.2 Joining

-is.
-The following sections describe the most common types of compounds
+weak stress.
+The following sections describe the most common types of

-Nouns The typical subject of a verb can be derived from “a” followed
+Nouns The typical subject of a verb can be derived from “ta” followed

 by the verb, like English’s “paint” becoming “painter”.